bhavya1908/Techplement/README.md

 This project is a web application built with React, Node.js, and Express.
 It utilizes the Quotabli API to fetch and display quotes randomly.
 Users can also search for quotes using author names.

 Features:
-Random quote display: The application displays quotes randomly fetched from the Quotabli API upon loading.
-Author search: Users can search for quotes by entering the name of the author.
+Random quote display: The application displays quotes randomly on pressing generate random quotes Author search: Users can search for quotes by entering the name of the author.
 The application fetches quotes associated with the specified author.
 Responsive design: The user interface is designed to be responsive, ensuring a seamless experience across different devices.